Brian Blackwell

-Brian Mark Blackwell (born 1986) is a British man who, aged 18 years old, killed his parents by stabbing and beating them with a carving knife and claw hammer in their home near Liverpool, England on 25 July 2004.
+Brian Mark Blackwell (born 1986) is a British man who, aged 18 years old, killed his parents by stabbing them with a carving knife and beating them with a claw hammer in their home near Liverpool, England on 25 July 2004.

 Although his trial judge said that it would "unlikely ever" be safe enough to free him, Blackwell was granted release on parole in 2016.

 Early life

 Brian Mark Blackwell was born in 1986 in West Lancashire to Jacqueline Blackwell, a former antiques dealer, and Sydney Blackwell, a retired accountant known as "Big Brain".
 Until July 2004, Blackwell lived at home with his parents in Melling, Merseyside, an affluent village in the northern suburbs of Liverpool, England.
 It is believed that his parents were overindulgent, as well as excessively overprotective and controlling of even minor aspects of Blackwell's life throughout his childhood.
 He had been an under-18 tennis champion at the local club.
 Nicknamed "Little Brian" by his parents and "Brains" by his friends, he was described as an "exemplary student" with a scholarship to Liverpool College and was planning to begin studying medicine at the University of Nottingham in the autumn of 2004.

 He regularly told innocuous lies, such as embellishing his academic achievements, but his lying escalated in the two months leading up to killing his parents in July 2004.
 He applied for 13 credit cards in his father's name and attempted to obtain a cash advance from the bank by falsely claiming to be a professional tennis player who needed the money to play in the French Open later that summer.
 He wrote on his application form that he'd be able to repay the loan with his fabricated salary of £45,000 a year.
 His girlfriend at the time believed he was a professional tennis player with a sponsorship from Nike and that he had a £60,000 Mercedes and a £450,000 flat in the same complex where footballer Steven Gerrard lived.
 With the savings bond that his parents had intended for university, he bought his girlfriend expensive gifts, and "hired" her as his manager, writing her a cheque for £39,000 that bounced.
 When his mother found out about the lies he told to the bank and the large withdrawals he had made, she contacted the bank manager.